ENJ1/aok/README.md

 ---

-## Features
-- Fully automated.
-Easy for a beginner.
-- Mirror checking for speed and improved 24/7 reliability.
-- Pre-configured: 2D Graphics acceleration, Audio enabled, Caps Lock setup, WiFi hotspots compatible, etc.
-- Clean Xfce environment with Firefox out of the box, ready to use.
-- Firefox is pre-loaded with UBlock, User-Agent Switcher, and Kill Sticky Headers
-- AOK custom command line utilities: dim, spoof, and tpad

 ## Tips
 - You can press **`ctrl`**+**`d`** or **`ctrl`**+**`u`** as soon as the backlight comes on.
 You don't have to wait for the "OS verification is OFF" screen.
 - For help using Arch Linux, visit https://wiki.archlinux.org/

 ## Known Issues
-Issues common to open source linux distributions
+Issues common to open source linux distributions on the Samsung Chromebook
 - Suspend does not work properly, *don't use it*.
 Shut down the computer when not in use.
 - The USB 3.0 port operates at USB 2.0 speed.
 - The Camera does not work.